zaros-labs/zaros-contracts/README.md

 ## Known Issues

-- Centralization vectors, we're aware that the multi-sig responsible by configuring protocol parameters has admin permissions.
+- Centralization vectors: we're aware that the multi-sig responsible by configuring protocol parameters has admin permissions.
 This will be improved as the Zaros DAO decentralizes and implements onchain voting.
-- Gas volatility risks.
-In rare scenarios of extreme gas spikes on the Arbitrum network, filling market orders and liquidating accounts could temporarily turn unprofitable for keepers.
+- Gas volatility risk: In rare scenarios of extreme gas spikes on the Arbitrum network, filling market orders and liquidating accounts could temporarily turn unprofitable for keepers.
 This may be mitigated by emergency pausing the markets if happens for a prolonged period, or through additional financing from the DAO.
 - Function selectors of all branches must be explicitly set in order to be callable at the `RootProxy`.